ucb-ee290c/OsciBear-Bringup/chip-sw-fa22/README.md

 rationale:

-last is useless, so no need to include in FESVR frame
+last is useless, so no need to include in frame

 want high speed transmission, so packing bits together.